briandrum/codes.forchagrin.com/_chapters/chapter-136-board-of-zoning-appeals.md

 necessary for any official decision.
 Failure to receive three affirmative votes will constitute a denial of the motion pending before the Board and a maintenance of the status quo or previous decision being reviewed.
 The Board shall conduct all of its meetings pursuant to Ohio R.C.
-2506 and amendments thereto.\
+[2506][ORC Chapter 2506] and amendments thereto.\
 (Ord.1983-38.
 Passed 11-28-83.)

 ## 136.04   Duties